StefanKubsch/AmigaCoding/README.md

 Included examples, coded for speed and memory, so there are no guards etc:

-- HAM Rotozoomer (4x4, 56 columns, runs only on OCS/Kickstart 2.04 due to using the HAM7/4bitplanes quirk)
+- HAM7 Rotozoomer (4x4, 56 columns, runs only on OCS/Kickstart 2.04 due to using the HAM7/4bitplanes quirk)
 - Copper Plasma
 - Morphing dots
 - Shadebobs